Sweet and Sour Chicken Recipe

 Many of us have turned to delivery after a long work day.
 After all, it tastes good and there’s not much effort involved.
-But what if I told you that, in the amount of time you’d spend waiting for your (unhealthy) meal, you could whip up your own Chinese takeout fake-out that practically cooks itself?
+But what if I told you that, in the amount of time you’d spend waiting for your (unhealthy sodium-packed) meal, you could whip up your own Chinese takeout fake-out that practically cooks itself?

 I love how quickly this sweet and sour chicken recipe comes together.
 Plus, it tastes delicious, is loaded with healthy ingredients like cancer-fighting broccoli and requires just one skillet.
 You’ll have your family fooled about where this came from!